MayoCalc / Blog / Tech

 The Productivity Payoff

-If you are curious about the dollar value of your time, the Meeting Cost Calculator can put a price tag on how much time is spent in meetings, and the Salary to Hourly Calculator can show you what each hour of your work is worth.
+If you're curious about the dollar value of your time, the Meeting Cost Calculator can put a price tag on how much time is spent in meetings, and the Salary to Hourly Calculator can show you what each hour of your work is worth.
 Saving even 15 minutes a day through faster typing adds up to over 60 hours per year.

 Benchmark Your Progress